My Timelapse Jitters, Shakes, or Sinks

 The ground below the tripod moved on its own.
 You really need to make sure your tripod has a solid footing that is settled before a shot begins.
-Push down on your tripod to confirm its footing and that it isn’t on something soft like dry sand or a rotten log.
+Push down on your tripod to confirm the footing and that it isn’t on something soft like dry sand or a rotten log.
 Sometimes soft ground will lead to jitter or ‘sinking’ as your tripod settles.
-If your tripod is not balanced the wind can rock it between shots on unstable rocks or similar.
+Also, if your tripod is unbalanced the wind can rock it between shots on unstable rocks or ground.

 You moved the ground below the tripod.
 Walking by or standing near your camera during a shot is a no-no!
-Especially if it isn’t on an ultra hard surface.
-Just because it doesn’t look like you move the camera doesn’t mean the might not be a detectable shift in a rendered shot.
+Be especially careful if you’re working on sand or other soft surfaces.
+Just because it doesn’t seem like you move the camera at the time doesn’t mean it won’t end up in a rendered shot.

 Because your ball head wasn’t locked down.
 Make sure that everything is locked down tight; make sure your quick release plate is strongly attached to the camera.
 A loose ball head is a common cause of a ‘sinking’ shot.